rangrej-irfan/docs/mkdocs/docs/resources/design/access-management/jwt_token_user_identity.md

 All other fields in the payload will be ignored by Privacera.

+!!! note "Token Duration"
+    For OLAC jobs, the token duration can be short as it is used only during the startup of the job to pass the identity to the Privacera Dataserver.
+For FGAC jobs, the token duration should be long enough to cover the duration of the job.

 ### JWT Signature Verification

 JWT Signature verification is done using the public key of the IdP.
 The public key can be configured statically in Privacera or dynamically fetched from the IdP's JWKS endpoint.